Summary of changes to Google’s Terms of Service

 - We clarified that we don’t limit our liability for certain things, such as death or personal injury, fraud, gross negligence and wilful misconduct

-- For business users and organisations, we added new language about what we’re accountable for in case of problems, including increasing the amount of money that you can recover from us and specifying the things that Google isn’t responsible for
+- For business users and organizations, we added new language about what we’re accountable for in case of problems, including increasing the amount of money you can recover from us and specifying the things that Google isn’t responsible for

-- We clarified the indemnity that business users and organisations provide to us relating to unlawful use of the services or violation of the Terms or service-specific terms
+- We clarified the indemnity that business users and organizations provide to us relating to unlawful use of the services or violation of the Terms or service-specific terms

 Taking action in case of problems